silversub/terraform/tutorials/multi_region_web_apps.md

 The following image shows the infrastructure and software components of the highly available web site architecture that you provision as part of this tutorial.
 The basic web site architecture that is used in [Tutorial: Deploying WordPress on {{site.data.keyword.Bluemix_notm}} infrastructure with Terraform and Ansible](/docs/terraform/tutorials?topic=terraform-deploy_wordpress#deploy_wordpress) is deployed into each {{site.data.keyword.Bluemix_notm}} region.
 To balance the workload between the two regions, an {{site.data.keyword.Bluemix_notm}} Internet Services Load Balancer with a user-specified domain is deployed into your {{site.data.keyword.Bluemix_notm}} account and configured with a health check.
 The health check performs tests for each region to determine if a region is available to receive network traffic.
 If one region becomes unavailable due to a network, app, or infrastructure failure, the health check determines this event and stops sending network traffic to the unavailable region.

-{{site.data.keyword.Bluemix_notm}} Security Groups extend across regions and are used to secure all Apache web servers and the two Mariadb instances.
-The security groups provide secure outbound access to the open source repositories for Apache, Mariadb and WordPress.
+{{site.data.keyword.Bluemix_notm}} Security Groups extend across regions and are used to secure all Apache web servers and the two MariaDB instances.
+The security groups provide secure outbound access to the open source repositories for Apache, MariaDB and WordPress.
 At the same time, the security groups deny all inbound internet traffic except via the {{site.data.keyword.Bluemix_notm}} Load Balancers.
-To secure your environment, the communication between the WordPress instances and the Mariadb databases is limited to the private network and is allowed on the Mariadb ports only.
+To secure your environment, the communication between the WordPress instances and the MariaDB databases is limited to the private network and is allowed on the MariaDB ports only.

-The Ansible playbooks install multiple WordPress instances on Apache web servers and set up a replicated Mariadb database on {{site.data.keyword.Bluemix_notm}} Virtual Servers.
-To keep both Mariadb database instances in sync, a master-master replication between the two regions is set up on the private {{site.data.keyword.Bluemix_notm}} network.
+The Ansible playbooks install multiple WordPress instances on Apache web servers and set up a replicated MariaDB database on {{site.data.keyword.Bluemix_notm}} Virtual Servers.
+To keep both MariaDB database instances in sync, a master-master replication between the two regions is set up on the private {{site.data.keyword.Bluemix_notm}} network.

 <img src="../images/multi_region_wordpress.png" alt="Infrastructure and app components to deploy WordPress on {{site.data.keyword.Bluemix_notm}} across regions with Terraform and Ansible" width="800" style="width: 800px; border-style: none"/>